HeavenlyCloudsDev/odin-landing-page/README.md

 Everything is aligned and in flexboxes in the header and the hero section.
 The image is the perfect size.
 Changed it from a small screen to a larger screen and grows perfectly.
 The image quality is stable because I used SVGs instead of JPEGs or PNGs.
 So I am going to add this to git first before continuing.

+Update
+Situation: The nav bar needs more padding left and right.

+Task: Get the navigation bar to be vertically aligned with the main content.

+Action: Increased the padding on the left and the right of the div (nav) from 20px to 90px.

+Result: It now lines up perfectly even on larger screens.